AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2022-04-29-viewcontroller.md

 > no matter how many times you shoot it […], or douse it in
 > gasoline and light it on fire, or anything.

-We at the ARI think that SwiftUI is just another iteration of [WebObjects](/wo-intro/).
+I think that SwiftUI is just another iteration of [WebObjects](/wo-intro/).
 And hence structure SwiftUI apps in a similar way we used to.
 After bringing a